caxlsx/caxlsx/README.md

 end
 ```

-Please see the [examples](https://github.com/caxlsx/caxlsx/tree/master/examples/example.rb) for more.

-There is much, much more you can do with this gem.
-Chances are that it has already been implemented.
+Please see the [examples folder](https://github.com/caxlsx/caxlsx/tree/master/examples) for further information on what you can do with this gem  Chances are that it has already been implemented.
 If it hasn't, let's take a look at adding it in.

 ## Documentation